 This leaves the daunting question: “Where to start?”

-How can organizations reduce their environmental impact while still receiving the IT services their operations depend on?
+How can organisations reduce their environmental impact while still receiving the IT services their operations depend on?

 The answer to that question is, THE CLOUD.
 But not just any cloud or it wouldn’t make much of a difference.

-Global Green IT provider – Basis Bay for one, believes in the optimization of the environment’s scarce resources – be it from a planetary or business perspective.
-Basis Bay’s approach to sustainability is from a holistic perspective that encompasses the framework on “Optimization of acquisition, deployment and management of IT resources with sustainability in mind”.
+Global Green IT provider – Basis Bay for one, believes in the optimisation of the environment’s scarce resources – be it from a planetary or business perspective.
+Basis Bay’s approach to sustainability is from a holistic perspective that encompasses the framework on “Optimisation of acquisition, deployment and management of IT resources with sustainability in mind”.